B Testing, User Testing, & Feature Integration (thumbnail).jpg

 Mobile search results

-Based upon insights found, I made adjustments to interactive elements on the new mobile search results page, then handed off to engineering for shipping and production deployment.
+Based on the insights gathered, I made adjustments to the interactive elements on the new mobile search results page and then handed it off to engineering for shipping and production deployment.

 • Updated animation and text (loading screen)